Poleeknow/python-external-sources/README.md

 ### Data collected during the research of citation of external sources in GitHub by Python programmers

-Owerall was collected 50K links to Python repositories which are stored in the `rep_links_data.csv` file.
+Overall was collected 50K links to Python repositories which are stored in the `rep_links_data.csv` file.
 The collected data about citeted external sources from comments of issues and pull requests of each repository are stored in `issue_data.csv` and `pulls_data.csv` files.

 For file `issue_data.csv` the link to issue in which comments was citation, domains of citated external sources and date of creation of issue